jpodgorny/xsstokes_torus/README.md

 Model description
 =================

+!!
+CAUTION, THE MODEL IS STILL IN A TESTING MODE, DO NOT USE FOR HIGHER INCLINATIONS AND LOWER HALF-OPENING ANGLES, THAN SUGGESTED BY THE lmodel-stokesni.dat FILE !!

 This model computes the emission and its polarisation properties from an X-ray source of power-law emission of arbitrary incident polarisation that is reprocessed in axially symmetric structures.
 The reprocessing